Richard-Harvey-UCSD/Richard-Harvey-UCSD/README.md

 - ❓ Ask me about anything related to MERN Stack and related technologies

-- ⚡ Fun fact: I've been developnig SW for over 20 years!
+- ⚡ Fun fact: I've been developing SW for over 20 years 💪

 ## Languages and Tools
 <div>